top of page

 Alex E. Wendt

-A statue is as much of a glorious reflection of a church’s history and traditions as its decorative paintings, altars, gold gilding, and color rendering.
+A statue is just as much a splendid representation of a church’s history and traditions as its decorative paintings, altars, gold gilding, and color.

-Maintaining all physical aspects of a church’s history is a way of keeping its story alive and relevant to the present day.
-This applies whether the building and its contents are old or new.
+Preserving all physical elements of a church’s history is a means of keeping its narrative alive and pertinent to the present day.
+This is true whether the building and its contents are old or new.

-Statues help to tell a story to the church's congregation and visitors, forming a part of our heritage.
+Statues contribute to telling a story to the church's congregation and visitors, becoming a part of our heritage.

-Tempting as it is, statue restoration isn’t always straightforward.
-However, there are a few surefire dos and don’ts that ensure the statues in your church continue to bring joy and reflect the “spirit” of a church and its community.
+Although tempting, statue restoration isn't always simple.
+However, there are certain definite dos and don’ts that ensure the statues in your church continue to bring joy and reflect the “spirit” of a church and its community.

 Let's dive in!